KhaiHuy123/identified-cancer-skin/README.md

 # data_science_projects
 This project worked in group of 3 students and also known as final project in Advanced Machine Learning Course (AML)

-The popose of this project is to determine strength of each members and estimate knowledge in machine learning / deep learning
+The popose of this project is to determine strength of each member and estimate knowledge in machine learning / deep learning

+This project focus on agruments , provide wider vision of CNN ( Convolutional Neural Network )

 Topic : Perform classification of skin cancer through images ( object data collect through Google API )